 Here’s what the National Park Service says about vehicle restrictions:

-Here at Great Northern Resort, Glacier Park Rafting, and Glacier Park Weddings & Events, we want you to enjoy your upcoming vacation to Montana, and this includes getting out on the iconic Going to the Sun Road.
+Here at Great Northern Resort, Great Northern Whitewater Rafting, and Glacier Park Weddings & Events, we want you to enjoy your upcoming vacation to Montana, and this includes getting out on the iconic Going to the Sun Road.

 Here’s the Park Service’s most current road conditions update: